-The Audit Committee is responsible to meet regularly with the head of the Company's internal audit department and provide internal audit stewardship, review and approve the internal audit charter on an annual basis, review and approve the internal audit budget and resource plan annually, and review and approve the risk-based internal audit plan each year.
+The Audit Committee is responsible to meet regularly with the Senior Director, Corporate Internal Audit, Risk & Compliance and provide internal audit stewardship, review and approve the internal audit charter on an annual basis, review and approve the internal audit budget and resource plan annually, and review and approve the risk-based internal audit plan each year.
 The Audit Committee also receives quarterly reports on whistleblowing complaints and the corresponding implementation of corrective action.